ThePension/websockets-example/README.md

 # websockets-example

-Basic Websockets Example using Python (server) and basic JavaScript (client)
+Basic web chat example to present Websockets, using Python (server) and basic JavaScript (client)